 - Earnings per Share: The total company profit divided by the number of stock shares outstanding.

-- Going Public: Slang for when a company is planning an IPO.
+- Going Public: Slang for when a company plans to have an IPO of its stock.

-- IPO: Short for Initial Public Offering.
-An IPO is when a company sells stock in itself for the first time.
+- IPO: Short for "initial public offering," when a company sells its shares of stock for the first time.

-- Market Cap: The amount of money you would have to pay if you bought every single share of stock in a company.
-(To calculate market cap, multiply the number of shares by the price per share.)
-Short for Market Capitalization.
+- Market Cap: Short for "market capitalization," the amount of money you would have to pay if you were to buy every single share of stock in a company.
+To calculate market cap, multiply the number of shares by the price per share.

-- Share: A share, or a single common stock, represents an investor’s ownership in a "share" of the profits, losses, and assets of a company.
-It is created when a business carves itself into pieces and sells them to investors in exchange for cash.
+- Share: A share, or a single common stock, represents one unit of an investor’s ownership in a share of the profits, losses, and assets of a company.
+A company creates shares when it carves itself into pieces and sells them to investors in exchange for cash.

-- Underwriter: The financial institution or investment bank that is doing all of the paperwork and orchestrating a company’s IPO.
+- Underwriter: The financial institution or investment bank that does all of the paperwork and orchestrates a company’s IPO.

 Introduction to the Stock Market

 The workings of the stock market can be confusing.
 Some people believe investing is a form of gambling and feel that, if you invest, you will likely end up losing your money.